Mia Mottley: Prime minister

 In the 2020 Throne Speech, Mottley's government announced a plan to abolish the Barbadian monarchy, removing the Queen of Barbados, Elizabeth II, as the country's sovereign and head of state, making Barbados a republic.
 She argued that after more than 54 years of independence, it was time for Barbados to "fully leave our colonial past behind".
-Under her proposal, the country would retain a parliamentary system, with a mostly ceremonial president as head of state.
+Under her proposal, the country would retain its Westminster-derived system and become a parliamentary republic, with a mostly ceremonial president as head of state.
 The goal was to conclude the plan by 30 November 2021, the 55th anniversary of the country's independence.
 Whether the process could be completed by that time was "not clear", according to an investigation of the situation by the Canadian Broadcasting Corporation in March 2021.

 On 27 July 2021, the Day of National Significance in Barbados, Mottley announced that Barbados's cabinet had decided that the country would become a parliamentary republic by 30 November.

-On 12 October 2021, incumbent governor-general, Dame Sandra Mason was jointly nominated by Mottley and the leader of the opposition as candidate for the country's first president, and was subsequently elected on 20 October.
-Mason took office on 30 November 2021 in a ceremony also attended by Charles, Prince of Wales.
+On 12 October 2021, the incumbent governor-general, Dame Sandra Mason, was jointly nominated by Mottley and the leader of the opposition as candidate for the country's first president, and was subsequently elected on 20 October.
+Mason took office on 30 November 2021 in a ceremony also attended by the then-Prince of Wales.
+Mottley has been criticised in relation to the way the establishment of the republic was handled, without a referendum on the issue having been held.
+A University of the West Indies (UWI) poll in Barbados found that, although only a minority wanted to retain the Barbadian monarch as head of state, most objected to the lack of consultation.

 Mottley addressed the United Nations General Assembly in New York on 24 September 2021 with a short speech to support UN Secretary-General António Guterres' warnings that the world is moving in the wrong direction.
 She threw away her original script and instead gave a passionate post in which she called for global, moral leadership in the fight against climate change, economic and technological inequality, racism and unfair distribution of COVID-19 vaccines.

-Following her party's landslide victory in the 2022 election, Mottley was sworn in as prime minister for a second term on 20 January.
+Following her party's landslide victory in the 2022 general election, Mottley was sworn in as prime minister for a second term on 20 January.

-Mottley was featured on the cover of TIME magazine, the first Barbadian to do so, for their 2022 edition of "100 Most Influential People" for her outspoken advocacy for addressing climate change.

 On 20 June 2022, it was reported that Mottley had tested positive for COVID-19.
 A media statement was released, stating: "It is a mild case and she has indicated that she is doing well."